How decisions are made within BrainGlobe

 There exists a group of developers, separate to the core developers that exists for long-term decisions (e.g. funding acquisition) and if the core developers cannot reach a majority decision in any case.
 New members can be added based on a simple vote by the steering committee, based on the criteria of “substantial contributions to a number of BrainGlobe tools over a long period of time (e.g. > 1yr)”.
 It is expected that the vast majority of decisions are made by the core developers, and not by the steering committee.
 The steering committee is currently as follows:

-The steering committee are expected to be core developers, and additionally discuss and vote upon the long-term direction of the project.
+The steering committee are usually expected to be core developers, and additionally discuss and vote upon the long-term direction of the project.